erik1066/fedora-setup-guide/README.md

-# Fedora 41 Setup Guide
+# Fedora 42 Setup Guide

-This repository contains instructions to set up Fedora 41 Workstation for developing software in Go, Rust, C# (.NET Core), Java, and other languages.
+This repository contains instructions to set up Fedora 42 Workstation for developing software in Go, Rust, C# (.NET Core), Java, and other languages.

 > See [Pop!_OS Setup Guide](https://github.com/erik1066/pop-os-setup) for a version of this guide specific to Pop!_OS and Ubuntu.

 ## Check Fedoria Version

-Let's make sure we're on Fedora 41, which is the version of Fedora this setup guide is written for:
+Let's make sure we're on Fedora 42, which is the version of Fedora this setup guide is written for:

 ```bash
 cat /etc/fedora-release
 ```

-The terminal output should display `Fedora release 41 (Forty One)`.
+The terminal output should display `Fedora release 42 (Adams)`.

 ## Update the OS and install common tools